A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Challenges

 \paragraph{Aggregation Algorithms} The aggregation process in FL, where the central server combines model updates from multiple clients, can introduce biases depending on the aggregation strategy used.
 Common aggregation methods such as FedAvg perform a weighted average of model updates, giving higher importance to updates from clients with more data.
 This can inadvertently exacerbate biases, particularly if clients with larger datasets do not accurately reflect the broader population, leading to the under-representation of protected groups \cite{salazar2023fair}.
 Careful design of algorithms is needed to ensure fair representation of all groups.

 \paragraph{Limited Client Participation} In FL, not all clients participate in every round of training.
-This selective participation can lead to biased model updates if certain clients, especially those that contain data from protected groups, are under-represented in the training process \cite{cho2022towards}.
-Ensuring that clients with diverse data contribute to each round is critical for maintaining group fairness across the model's predictions.
+This selective participation can lead to biased model updates if certain clients, especially those that contain relevant data from protected groups, are under-represented in the training process \cite{cho2022towards}.
+Ensuring that clients with diverse data contribute frequently is important for maintaining group fairness across the model's predictions.

 \paragraph{Resource Constraints} Clients in FL environments often have varying computational and communication resources.
 Devices with lower capabilities may struggle to participate fully, potentially skewing the training process towards clients with more resources \cite{yang2021characterizing}.
 This disparity can create bias in the global model if clients with less resources are systematically excluded from the training rounds.
 Thus, careful attention to resource constraints is essential to ensure fair contribution and representation of all groups in the FL process.